 Keep all water-supply piping away from outside walls, where it could be exposed to cold winter weather.

-If it is imperative to have pipes located on an outside wall, they must be well-insulated.
+If it is imperative to have pipes located on an outside wall, as they must be well-insulated.
 Piping insulation is sold in both rubber and fiberglass.

 Insulate pipes in all other unheated areas as well, such as crawl spaces, basement, attic, and garage.
 Fix the source of any drafts (such as near cables, dryer vents, bathroom fan vents, windows) and insulate pipes at risk.